CuriousJ1/Takhar1/README.md

-- 👋 Hi, I’m JJ
+- 👋 Hi, I’m JJ.
-- 👀 I'm fascintated by Computer Science and Finance
+- 👀 I'm fascintated by the application of Computer Science on Finance and behaviour.
-- 🌱 I’m currently learning Advanced Python, Database Systems, Flask, Machine Learning and Blockchain Programming
+- 🌱 I’m currently learning Advanced Python, Database Systems, Flask, Machine Learning and Blockchain Programming.
-- 💞️ I’m looking to collaborate on projects that intersect Psychology, Finance and Computer Science
+- 💞️ I’m looking to collaborate on projects that intersect Psychology, Finance and Computer Science.
-- 📫 Reach out to me via Linkedin
+- 📫 Reach out to me via Linkedin.

 <!---
 Takhar1/Takhar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.